OtherHorizon/CSE-Sem-5-Notes/machine Learning/(1)Fundamentals Of Machine Learning.md

     * Given an observation x, What is the best label for y?
 * Unsupervised Learning
     * X
-    * Given a set of x's, ckuster or summarize them
+    * Given a set of x's, cluster or summarize them
 * Semi-supervised Learning
 * Reinforcement Learning
     * Determine what to do based on rewards and punishments.